What's New?

 words, the call 'WebUpdate("http://www.mycompany.com/update.txt|c:\somefolder");'

-now works as described in this documentation, and looks
+as described in this documentation, and looks

 for the WebUpdateSvc.LIC file in the folder 'c:\somefolder' rather than the